shekeriev/suse-tu/virtual-machines/README.md

 - adjust the name of the machine and click **Finish**
 - after a while the process will finish and the machine will appear in the library of the application

 The VM will be started automatically.
-All commands that we will need are in the **VM** section of the main menu.
+All commands that we will need are shown as buttons on the toolbar.
 They are available in the context menu (select the machine and right-click on it) of the machine as well.

 ## Troubleshooting